esphome/esphome-docs/cookbook/lvgl.rst

                       text_color: 0xFFFFFF
             ...

-For this example to work, use the theme and style options from :ref:`above <lvgl-cook-theme>`.
+For this example to work, use the theme and style options from :ref:`above <lvgl-cookbook-theme>`.

-.. _lvgl-cook-flex:
+.. _lvgl-cookbook-flex:

 Flex layout positioning
 -----------------------